-Breast enlargement surgery continues to be one of the most popular cosmetic procedures performed in the UK and the US.
-Breast enlargement or breast augmentation is a procedure which is designed to make the breasts larger, and improve proportion in relation to the rest of your frame.
-Refined technique and the range of implants available make this a straight forward and efficient procedure which produces excellent results with high patient satisfaction.
+Breast enlargement surgery continues to be one of the most popular cosmetic procedures performed in the UK.
+Breast enlargement or breast augmentation is a procedure to make the breasts larger, and improve proportion in relation to the rest of your frame.
+Refined technique and the range of implants available make this a straight-forward and efficient procedure which produces excellent results with high patient satisfaction.

 2 hours max

 Hormones, genetics and fluctuations in weight will affect the size of women’s breasts throughout their lifetime.
 Small breasts can be a source of anxiety for many and for this reason alone, you could be an appropriate candidate for breast enlargement surgery.
 If your breasts are asymmetrical, droopy and lack fullness and volume, you could also be a suitable candidate for the procedure.
-If sagging, small breasts are a concern you could opt for a combination of enlargement and uplift surgery.
-You can read more about this here.
+If sagging, small breasts are a concern you could opt for a combination of enlargement and breast uplift surgery.

 The implant will either be placed either above or below the pectoral muscle.
 Placing the implant under the muscle (submuscular) is known to reduce the risk of capsular contracture and make it easier to image your breast during a mammogram.
 A subglandular placement (under the breast glands but on top of the muscle) can mean a shorter recovery time.
 Where your implant is placed will depend on your own anatomy, the surgeon’s judgement and your preference.
 This decision will be fully explored during consultation.

 When the implant has been positioned properly, your surgeon will then stitch the site of incision and you will be returned to your room to recover.
 Surgery will last a maximum of two hours and usually require a one night stay in hospital.

 What should I expect after having breast enlargement surgery?